 20.3 In the event that no contact is made or the Child is not collected as agreed and the educators form the opinion that the Child’s health is at risk, the Centre will make arrangements for the Child to be admitted to the casualty or emergency section of the nearest available public hospital.

 21.1 Details of all medicines required to be taken by the Child shall be entered by the responsible adult accompanying onto the medication form each day at the Centre.
+Parents are required to advise the centre of the last dosage (time and date) of required medication that has been given to Your child before drop-off at the centre.

 21.2 In the event incorrect details are entered onto the medical form, or no details are provided at the Centre on each day, the medicines required to be administered will not be administered at the Centre by the Council or its educators.

-22.1 The Child must either be fully immunised, on a catch up immunisation schedule or have a valid exemption (for medical reasons) at the commencement of care.
+22.1 The Child must either be fully immunised, on a catch-up immunisation schedule or have a valid exemption (for medical reasons) at the commencement of care.

 22.2 You are required to provide the Centre with a Medicare Statement or a current AIR immunisation form - https://www.humanservices.gov.au/individuals/services/medicare/australian-immunisation-register